 More than three million Americans are living with glaucoma, 2.7 million of whom—aged 40 and older—are affected by its most common form, open-angle glaucoma.
 Some studies have shown that perhaps half of people living with glaucoma aren't even aware they have the disease.
-It has also been estimated that by 2010 there were 60.5 million people worldwide with open angle and angleclosure glaucoma (see below), a number that is expected to increase to almost 80 million by 2020.
+In the past, 60.5 million people worldwide were estimated to be living with open-angle and angle-closure glaucoma by 2010.
+In 2020, about 80 million people have glaucoma worldwide, and this number is expected to increase to over 111 million by 2040.

 Because most forms of glaucoma develop slowly and silently, everyone, especially those at high risk, should be sure to have their eyes examined on a regular basis, preferably every one to two years or as directed by a doctor.